Urdu: Dialects

 Urdu has a few recognised dialects, including Dakhni, Dhakaiya, Rekhta, and Modern Vernacular Urdu (based on the Khariboli dialect of the Delhi region).
 Dakhni (also known as Dakani, Deccani, Desia, Mirgan) is spoken in Deccan region of southern India.
 It is distinct by its mixture of vocabulary from Marathi and Konkani, as well as some vocabulary from Arabic, Persian and Chagatai that are not found in the standard dialect of Urdu.
 Dakhini is widely spoken in all parts of Maharashtra, Telangana, Andhra Pradesh and Karnataka.
 Urdu is read and written as in other parts of India.
 A number of daily newspapers and several monthly magazines in Urdu are published in these states.

 Dhakaiya Urdu is a dialect native to the city of Old Dhaka in Bangladesh, dating back to the Mughal era.
-However, its popularity, even amongst native speakers, has been gradually declining since the Bengali Language Movement in the 20th century.
+However, its popularity, even among native speakers, has been gradually declining since the Bengali language movement in the 20th century.
 It is not officially recognised by the Government of Bangladesh.
 The Urdu spoken by Stranded Pakistanis in Bangladesh is different from this dialect.